 Certain hoisting systems can be carried around, and utilized with wall-attached swinging frames in various places – even for multiple individuals.

-You might want to check: The Best Bedside Commode
+You may want to check out: The Best Bedside Commode

 32. Overhead Track Hoist

 This type of hoist can, in some cases, work great in houses i.e. if the house structure lets you install a track (jointed, curved or straight) that lets the patient move themselves in a sling (or do so with minimal assistance) from the bed straight to any other part of the house.

 If the system is electrically powered, the user will be able to manipulate both their lateral and vertical movements quite easily – even independently, given they have the right remote control and slings.
 On the other hand, a manual system will require a caretaker to push the patient along the track.

 Be sure to consider the fact the track system may produce sound that could disturb other residents.

 These comprise of a couple circular discs that rotate in opposing directions.
 People who can partially stand or can use a board to transfer from the bed to another place, but have trouble turning, stepping and/or adjusting their feet, will find turning discs useful.
 Your feet go on the disc and as you shift positions, the disc rotates.

 The patient can wear a handling belt to help their caretaker guide them during the initial movement across the board / into the partial standing position.
 Note that assisting someone when they are actually on the disc can be difficult, and may require specialized advice from an OT.
 One workaround is a disc that includes a frame that the patient can grab.

 Solid transfer discs use ball bearings to achieve their rotation; this mechanism can get overly fast and out of control for some patients.
 It is however suitable for bulky patients, since their weight would inhibit the discs that lack ball bearings.